chenym250/VisualSimilarity-3D/README.md

 "# VisualSimilarity-3D"

 Run pb_meshes.py to extract features

 Run query.py to query

-Run evaluate to view some graphs of the results
+Run evaluate.py to view some graphs of the results

 Edit the top of these file to change the source data and settings